IndyCar Series: Individual discipline trophies

 Starting in 2010, the series began recognizing two sub-set championship trophies alongside the season championship.
 The two primary disciplines of IndyCar (ovals and road courses) were named after respective legends of the sport:

 A. J. Foyt and Mario Andretti, respectively.
 The discipline trophies were created as the series moved closer to a 50/50 split of oval and road races, and to encourage incentive for part-time entries – specifically, those that might prefer to compete in one discipline over the other.

 This arrangement also creates a reasonable opportunity for a team to employ the services of two drivers for one season entry.
 A team could hire a specialist for ovals and a specialist for road/street courses, who combined would maintain the entry's total owner points but individually work towards their own separate disciplines.

 Note that street courses are included as part of the road racing discipline.
-Since 2013, the individual discipline trophies have received markedly less fanfare.